KoljaB/stream2sentence/README.md

 - `generator`: Input character generator.
   Iterator that emits chunks of text.
 These chunks can be of any size, and they'll be processed one by one to extract sentences from them.
 It forms the primary source from which the function reads and generates sentences.

-- `quick_yield_single_sentence_fragment`: Whether to return a sentence fragment as fast as possible.
-  This is a feature for realtime speech synthesis.
-In some use cases you want to audio stream a minimal chunk of text as fast as possible, even when it means to synthesize mid-sentence.
-In this case you set this flag to True which will yield a synthesizable sentence fragment as early as possible.

 - `context_size`: Context size for sentence detection.
   This controls how much context is looked at to detect sentence boundaries.
 It determines the number of characters around a potential delimiter (like a period) that are considered when detecting sentence boundaries.
 A larger context size allows more reliable sentence boundary detection, but requires buffering more characters before emitting a sentence.
   Default is 12 characters.
 Increasing this can help detect sentences more accurately, at the cost of added latency.